vkacherov/event-driven-arch-examples/storage-subfolder/README.md

 touch $EXAMPLE_ID-test
 ```

-First, let's do a negative test: copy the file into the root of the folder and make sure our code is NOT triggered (no new service logs should be visible in the terminal)
+First, let's do a negative test: copy the file into the root of the folder and make sure our code is <ins>NOT</ins> triggered (no new service logs should be visible in the terminal)
 ```
 gsutil cp ./$EXAMPLE_ID-test $BUCKET/$EXAMPLE_ID-test
 ```

-Now, the REAL test: copy the file into the IN_FOLDER
+Now, the <ins>REAL</ins> test: copy the file into the IN_FOLDER
 ```
 gsutil cp ./$EXAMPLE_ID-test $BUCKET/$IN_FOLDER/$EXAMPLE_ID-test
 ```